atanass/emailer/README.md

 #Personal notes:
+The main web service in the back end (POST /message/submit) is designed to always try with the alternative mail provider if the first request fails.
 I've tried to make the back-end application as much moduled as possible in order to make integrating a new mail provider easier.
-I hope I got at least close to the idea :)

-# IN PROGRESS...